gumslone/tehybug/tehybug_co2_firmware/README.md

 TeHyBug Mini CO2 SCD4X Enclosure for 3D Printing is available on Thingiverse: https://www.thingiverse.com/thing:5494215

+## How to calibrate the CO2 sensor
+SCD4X sensor has an automatic calibration and usually doesnt need to be calibrated.
+The senseair s8 needs sometimes a manual calibration.
+Hold the right button on the back for 15 Seconds, then release the button and the calibration will start.
+Put the sensor outside on the fresh air and wait, the calibration will be finished after 7 minutes.

 ## How to program/flash the board
 To flash firmware use the .esp8285.bin file.
 For flashing and programming you can use ARDUINO IDE, select there generic ESP8285 board.
 Also you can use the [ESPTool](https://github.com/espressif/esptool) to flash binaries to the board or other tools which are described at: https://nodemcu.readthedocs.io/en/latest/flash/

 ## Upload new firmware via web interface